 My healthevet badge

-CAPD Clinical Test Battery Selection (by Lisa Guillory, AuD and Kimberly Jenkins, AuD)
+Image of hearing testing CAPD Clinical Test Battery Selection (by Lisa Guillory, AuD and Kimberly Jenkins, AuD)

 Auditory Processing Disorder: Counseling (by: Kimberly Jenkins, AuD and Indiana Gutierrez, AuD)

-Treatment Options for Auditory Processing Disorders (by: Melissa Kokx-Ryan, AuD, PHD and Elizabeth Haley, AuD)
+Treatment Options for Auditory Processing Disorders (by: Melissa Kokx-Ryan, AuD, PhD and Elizabeth Haley, AuD)

 • This course provides a discussion of current treatment options for auditory processing within the DoD and VA military health care systems.
 A review of relevant research is provided to support implementation.